-Any party may appeal this Order to the Circuit Court of Kanawha County.
-Any such appeal must be filed within thirty (30) days of receipt of this Order.
-See W. VA.
+Any party may appeal this decision to the Intermediate Court of Appeals.2 Any such appeal must be filed within thirty (30) days of receipt of this decision.
+W. VA.
 CODE § 6C-2-5.
-Neither the West Virginia Public Employees Grievance Board nor any of its Administrative Law Judges is a party to such appeal and should not be so named.
-However, the appealing party is required by W. VA.
-CODE § 29A-5-4(b) to serve a copy of the appeal petition upon the Grievance Board.
-The Civil Action number should be included so that the certified record can be properly filed with the circuit court.
-See also W. VA.
-CODE ST. R. § 156-1-6.20 (2018).
+Neither the West Virginia Public Employees Grievance Board nor any of its Administrative Law Judges is a party to such appeal and should not be named as a party to the appeal.
+However, the appealing party is required to serve a copy of the appeal petition upon the Grievance Board by registered or certified mail.
+W. VA.
+CODE § 29A-5-4(b).

-DATE: April 16, 2019
+DATE: November 17, 2023